recvfrom/clamav-faq/faq/faq-troubleshoot.md

 ## I can't wait for you to update the database!
 I need to use the new signature NOW!

-No problem, save your own signatures in a text file with the appropriate extension (see [signatures.pdf](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/signatures.pdf) for more information).
-Put it in the same dir where the `.cvd` files are located.
+No problem, save your own signatures in a text file with the appropriate extension (see [our signature writing documentation](https://www.clamav.net/documents/creating-signatures-for-clamav) for more information).
+Put the signature file in the same directory where the `.cvd` files are located.
 ClamAV will load it after the official `.cvd` files.
 You do not need to sign the `.db` file.

 ---